 Compulsive shopping is typically treated as an impulse control problem.
 Hypnotherapy may be beneficial to helping you curb your impulse to buy things that you do not need or decrease your cravings to go shopping when you have negative emotions.
 The University of Bergen developed a shopping addiction scale, and the Journal of Psychological Reports published a study demonstrating that interpersonal influences and hypnotic suggestions could be used to control the shopping impulse.

 On our website, you will find more articles about how hypnotherapy works for controlling impulses.
 You do not have to continue feeling guilty, ashamed or out of control about your behavior.
-When you are looking for a hypnotherapy practitioner to help you with self-control, dontact us at Renewed Edge.
+When you are looking for a hypnotherapy practitioner to help you with self-control, contact us at Renewed Edge.
 We offer a variety of hypnotherapy services for the residents of Hong Kong and can help you get rid of unwanted behaviors.
+You, too, can start managing emotions with hypnosis.